-- hard candies for comfort
+- hard candies for comfort & energy

-- Comfort item (small stuffed animal or toy to bring comfort in crisis
+- Comfort item (small stuffed animal or toy to bring comfort in crisis)

 You can store supplies in a zip top bag, a small baby wipe box, a pencil box, or if you’re really good at packing small supplies, a large Altoid box!